bitpay/wallet/backupRecovery.md

 Case 3: From both Backup Words and Backup file, basic recovery is possible.
 (Using RP) - Enter the RP at 'Import Wallet'
-If the error "This wallet is not registered at the wallet service" appears: - Go to 'Create Wallet', and enter the RP at 'Advanced Options'.
+If the error "This wallet is not registered at the wallet service" appears: - Go to 'Create Wallet' and enter the RP at 'Advanced Options'.
 Select a new name for the restored wallet.
 Total and required number of copayers should be set to 1. - Wallet should be recreated and access to funds should be restored.

     (Using WB)
     - Enter the WB at 'Import Wallet'